nicotine-plus/nicotine-plus/README.md

 If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution.
 This will save you time.

 ### Ubuntu PPA (Stable)
-This repository also should work other Debian derivatives.
-For example Debian buster works fine.
+This repository also should work on Debian or any of its derivatives, provided dependencies can be satisfied.
+As an example Debian Buster works fine.

 To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable), run the following: